-1. Inactive:
+Inactive:

-- All keys can be labeled individually and are displayed in the Runtime correspondingly. - The labeling of the keys can be amended in the Editor in the properties, under Representation. - In the Runtime the alternative label is displayed.
+- All keys can be labeled individually and are displayed in the Runtime correspondingly. - The labeling of the keys can be amended in the Editor in the properties, under Representation. - The configured label is displayed in Runtime.

-4.5 Keyboards in the Web Client
+4.5 Keyboards in the zenon Web Client